 After lunch, we will continue our journey to Thailand’s province of Nakhon Sawan, which is close to where the Central and Northern Regions meet.
 It sees relatively few visitors but is well worth to stopover.

 Day 11.
 Nakhon Sawan – Erawan National Park (313 km.)

-First stop, we visited Wat Tha Sung, Uthai Thani, which was built in 1320 A.D. and now became a very important temple in the Central part of Thailand.
-Next stop, we went to the unseen teak wood temple, in the middle of castle rock mountain surrounded.
-(Wat Tham Khao Wong) Then use hidden back roads and a ferry to Erawan National park, quick stop up the viewpoint of Sri Nakarin Dam.
+First stop, we visited Wat Tha Sung, Uthai Thani, which was built in 1320 A.D. and now become a very important temple in the Central part of Thailand.
+Next stop, we went to the unseen teak wood temple, in the middle of Castle Rock Mountain surrounded.
+(Wat Tham Khao Wong) Then use hidden back roads and a ferry to Erawan National Park, and quickly stop at the viewpoint of Sri Nakarin Dam.
 Reach to target before sunset.

 Day 12.
 Erawan National Park - Kanchanaburi (222 km.)

-Sightseeing day with 200 km ride.
-From Erawan National park to Kanchanaburi city, we will visit Sai Yok Yai waterfall at the first stop.
-Then ride to Hellfire pass, will do a bit of trekking trail.
-Continue to Tham Krasae for the death railway passing.
-Easy ride to Mallika town, an 100 years ago model town of Thailand.
-Reach to Kanchanaburi city and a quick stop to paid respect at the war cemetery.
+Sightseeing day with a 200 km ride.
+From Erawan National Park to Kanchanaburi City, we will visit Sai Yok Yai waterfall at the first stop.
+Then ride to Hellfire Pass, will do a bit of trekking trail.
+Continue to Tham Krasae for the Death Railway passing.
+Easy ride to Mallika town, a 100-year-old model town in Thailand.
+Reach to Kanchanaburi city and a quick stop to pay respect at the war cemetery.
 Lots of things to see here, for example, the famous WW2 memorial bridge, well known in the movie “The Bridge on the River Kwai”.